Quantum binary polyhedral groups and their actions on quantum planes: Background material

 \subsection{Hopf actions and homological determinant}

-We adopt the usual notation for the Hopf structure of a Hopf algebra $H$, namely $(H, m, \epsilon, \Delta, u, S)$.
-Moreover, let $H^{\circ}$ denote its {\it Hopf dual}, which is the $k$-linear dual $H^*$ if $H$ is finite-dimensional.
-A sequence of Hopf algebra maps
+We adopt the usual notation for the Hopf structure of a Hopf algebra $H$, namely $(H, m, u, \Delta, \epsilon, S)$.
+We also adopt Sweedler's notation for the comultiplication: $\Delta(h) = \sum h_1 \otimes h_2$ for $h \in H$.
+Note that every finite dimensional Hopf algebra has bijective antipode, so the Hopf algebras appearing in this paper all have bijective antipodes.
+Moreover, let $H^{\circ}$ denote its {\it Hopf dual}, which is just the $k$-linear dual $H^{\ast}$ of $H$ since $H$ is finite dimensional.
+Consider a sequence of Hopf algebra maps